lefterisss/portfolio/README.md

 So the value such as the pair between active enteprises and births which is 0.99373 implies a very strong relationship between them that we have to act because it suggests that they contain similar (redundant) information.

 This observation is important to identify later problems that occurs to our coefficients of the model, thus making it less accurate.

+### Why Multicollinearity is a Problem

+High multicollinearity leads to:
+Unstable coefficient estimates
+Large standard errors
+Difficulty in interpreting the effect of individual predictors In this dataset:

+active_enterprises, births, and deaths are highly correlated → they represent similar underlying economic activity

+Thus, removing births improves model stability.

 ## Evaluation of the model